galaxyproject/training-material/MethylC-Seq/tutorials/methylation-seq.md

 > 5. [Metilene](#metilene)
 >
 >
-> This tutorial is based on [I-Hsuan Lin et al.: 'Hierarchical Clustering of Breast Cancer Methylomes Revealed Differentially Methylated and Expressed Breast Cancer Genes'](http://dx.doi.org/10.1371/journal.pone.0118453)
+> This tutorial is based on [I-Hsuan Lin et al.: 'Hierarchical Clustering of Breast Cancer Methylomes Revealed Differentially Methylated and Expressed Breast Cancer Genes'](http://dx.doi.org/10.1371/journal.pone.0118453).
+>
+> The data we use in this tutorial is available at [Zenodo](https://zenodo.org/record/557099).
 >
 > {: .agenda}